EPPIcenter/mad4hatter-wdl/README.md

 ## Running the main Mad4Hatter Workflow
 1. Navigate to the "Workflows" tab in your Terra workspace.
 2. If running [Mad4Hatter](https://dockstore.org/workflows/github.com/broadinstitute/mad4hatter_wdls/Mad4Hatter:main?tab=info) workflow, select the workflow under the "Workflows" tab.
 This will bring up the configuration page.
-   First, select the "Run workflow(s) with inputs defined by data table" option.
-Under "Step 1: Select data table", you'll see an option that is named like `YOUR_TABLE_set`.
-This should be your table that contains the forward and reverse reads with the _suffix `_set` appended to it.
+   First, select the `Run workflow(s) with inputs defined by data table` option.
+Next, Under `Step 1: Select data table`, you'll see an option that is named like `YOUR_TABLE_set`.
+This should be your table that contains the forward and reverse reads with the suffix `_set` appended to it.
 Select that table.
 For example, if your table is named `sample`, select `sample_set`.
 3. Next, click on "Select Data", and select all the samples that should be processed together as part of a dataset.
-   Optionally, you can rename the new set that gets generated if you'd like.
+   In this popup, you can optionally select a name for the new set that gets generated if you'd like.
 Otherwise, it will have an auto-generated name with the timestamp appended.
 Click "OK".
 3. Next, you'll have to configure your inputs.
 The two inputs to pay attention to specifically are `forward_fastqs` and `reverse_fastqs`.
 The "Input value" for `forward_fastqs` should be `this.{your_table_name}s.read1` (`read1` is the column header, so if you named it something different, use that instead).
 The input for `reverse_fastqs` should